-I meet with clients to help them understand options and solutions for their concerns with Medicaid, nursing home costs, planning, in-home care, wills, trusts, powers of attorney, plans to provide for children with disabilities, guardianship, probate, estate administration, and LLCs.
+I meet with clients to help them understand options and solutions for their concerns with Medicaid, nursing home costs, planning, in-home care, wills, trusts, powers of attorney, plans to provide for children with disabilities, guardianship, probate, and estate administration,.
 I find it very helpful to assist people to put their legal questions and possible solutions in plain English.
-The time investment makes conversation and solution decisions easier for clients when they have a foundation of understand.
+The time investment makes conversation and solution decisions easier for clients when they have a foundation of understanding.

 The best evaluation of my work is the “exhale” moment a client has when he, she, or they give the sigh of relief because they know a concern carried for an extended time is resolved.

 Recently, I worked with several parents of special needs children.
 In our conversations, I found they were confused by some planning tools and completely unaware of others.
 They were rightly concerned that their children’s support programs were at risk if their money passed to the child directly.
 However, previous conversations previous meetings with attorneys left them more confused, which kept them from doing anything.
 After a couple of meetings, we were able to create plans for each family, which included their financial advisor, so that everyone was on the same page.
 Most importantly the parents actually understood what the plans did for their children.
 It is a great privilege to assist parents to relieve their concerns of their child’s care after they can no longer provide care themselves.